DiSantoz/plannie/README.md

 ![alt text](./assets/images/edit.png "Simply click on the text to begin entering new text or edit existing text")

 The planner dynamically changes as the day progress.
-Any time in the past will display a grey color on the time slow, current time slots will be red and tasks in the future will be green.
+Any time in the past will display a grey color on the time slot, current time slots will be red and tasks in the future will be green.

 ![alt text](./assets/images/time.png "In this example, the current time is 2PM")